-Commissioned by Catharine Clark Gallery as Box Blur 2019, the film was one part of a full gallery installation that showed in San Francisco, CA from November 2 to December 21, 2019, with performances on November 15, 17, 21 and 23 featuring Maya Gurantz, Ellen Sebastian Chang, Odeya Nini, Daeun Jung, and Marvin K. White.
+Commissioned by Catharine Clark Gallery as Box Blur 2019, an annual initiative bringing visual and performing art into dialogue, the film was one part of a full gallery installation that showed in San Francisco, CA from November 2 to December 21, 2019, with performances nights featuring Ellen Sebastian Chang, Maya Gurantz, Daeun Jung, Odeya Nini, and Marvin K. White.

 In the exhibition’s immersive space, the invitation to look inside the shoji-screened room is also an invitation to witness intimate moments of conversation that are unassisted by modern technologies.
 Inside, viewers peer into a ritual space created by the artists, who have collaged stories and images of their secret family histories which cross the globe—from post-War South Korea to rural Mississippi, from World War II refugee camps in Kyrgyzstan, to Israel in the 1950s, and Guam in the 1970s.
 The stories sometimes rhyme and sometimes clash, while complicating notions of a “post-racial,” “post-cultural,” and “post-historical” identity in the 21st century.
 Over the course of the installation, as more holes are created in the shoji, the piece inverts itself—inside becomes outside, marks of intimacy are accreted, and watching and exchange become visible.